ivido/.github/.github/pull_request_template.md

-_Delete this section if your PR contains no breaking changes_ __BREAKING CHANGES__
+_Delete this section up to and including the `------` text if your PR contains no breaking changes_ __BREAKING CHANGES__
 This pull request contains the following breaking changes:
-- Breaking change 1
+* Breaking change 1
-- Breaking change 2
+* Breaking change 2

 ------